 Losing fat implies that the number of calories I’ll be consuming on a daily basis should be lower than what I burn.
 But gaining weight imply that I need to eat more than what I can manage to burn on a daily basis.
 Doesn’t it?
 Actually, this is where the intermittent fasting plays its role, coupled with intense gymnastic workouts.
 Yeah, you can burn fat and gain muscle at the same time!

 In addition to eating healthy with the proper amount of calories, I also have to make sure that I get all the essential nutrients that my body needs.
 I do use supplements to do this, but I also follow Yuri’s ideas about clean eating and raw foods.
 It’s a pretty liberal approach to clean eating, as I’m not denying myself everything I like.

 Lack of essential nutrients may result in irritability, cravings, tiredness, and lots of other things.
 To avoid this I use various vitamin, mineral and herbal supplements.
 If I don’t take them, I always experience not having the strength do whats necessary, like working out.
 For me, it’s essential if I want my V cut muscles to pop!

 Below you’ll see some of the foods and main guidelines that I use and which you might want to consider include in your own diet, especially if you want to be both healthy and have a V cut.

-- Lots of fresh vegetables and a bit of fruits.
+- Lots of fresh vegetables and a bit of fruit.
 It’ll bring you few calories and is essential for your general health and wellbeing.

 - Lean, filling proteins.
 Nuts, lentils, eggs and chicken breasts.
-The latter is Hugh Jackmans main ingredient when he bulks up and lose fat before his scenes.
+The latter is Hugh Jackman’s main ingredient when he bulks up and loses fat before shooting his scenes.

 - Reduce the amount of sugar, as well as fats (except coconut oil), and also avoid anything processed foods.